Nitya-Kanna/Nitya-Kanna/README.md

 I'm **Nitya Kanna**, an AI Engineer based in Malaysia.

+Currently working deeply on memory engineering for AI.
+I do think it's the next big thing after context engineering!
 I like building fun and actual real-world AI applications that solve everyday problems.
 I've built AI across various industries such as fintech, healthcare, and manufacturing.

 ## Technical Projects